Social Security Number

 The California State University (CSU) system does not discriminate on the basis of disability in accordance with Section 504 of the Rehabilitation Act of 1973, as amended, and the regulations adopted thereunder.
 Sacramento State is also in compliance with the Americans with Disabilities Act of 1990.
 More specifically, the CSU does not discriminate in admission or access to, or treatment or employment in, its programs and activities.
 The affirmative action officer has been designated to coordinate efforts and insure that Sacramento State complies with the acts in implementing regulations.
 Send inquiries concerning compliance to the affirmative action officer in Sacramento Hall, room 259, (916) 278-6907, or see the current University Catalog.

 In accordance with the Americans with Disabilities Act, Continuing Education will provide the following services to students with disabilities: note takers, sign language interpreters, readers and test proctors.
-Students must submit disability documentation and notify the College of Continuing Education and Services to Students With Disabilities at least 15 working days before the first class.
-Call 278-6955 (voice), or 278-7239 (TDD) for additional information.
+Students must submit disability documentation and the Application for Student Support Services form to the College of Continuing Education’s Human Resources Specialist at least 2 weeks before the first day of class/needed services.
+For more information please read the Services to CCE Student with Disabilities Announcement.
+It is the responsibility of the student to request a new letter of accommodation for each semester by submitting the Accommodation Request form to College of Continuing Education’s Human Resources Specialist.